 While this particular call center dashboard focuses on customer satisfaction and service levels, it also offers an under the skin glance at important customer service revenues and ongoing support costs.

-Measuring the percentage of costs against your revenue offers a clear snapshot of how much is invested in your call center support teams relative to the income you generate.
+Measuring the percentage of costs against your revenue offers a clear snapshot of how much is invested in your service center support teams relative to the income you generate.
 Investing in your customer support team, activities, and infrastructure is, of course, essential, as this will result in increased customer retention and a boost in brand loyalty, and the display on this report will help you do this more efficiently, cutting unnecessary costs and placing focus on the areas that require the most attention.

-Our customer support business dashboard gathers priceless customer feedback, offers metrics that help improve support levels, and provides a sustainable means of enhancing your customer service center’s bottom line, making it an incredibly valuable tool for the contemporary customer-facing business.
+Our customer support business dashboard gathers priceless customer feedback, offers insights that help improve support levels, and provides a sustainable means of enhancing your customer service center’s bottom line, making it an incredibly valuable tool for the contemporary customer-facing business.

 - Service Level